Born in 1967 in Senlis, France.

 Lives and works in Montreuil.

-Worcester Art Museum, Worcester, Massachusetts, United States
+Worcester Art Museum, Worcester, Massachusetts, USA

 Yusaku Maezawa, The Contemporary Art Foundation Collection, Japan

-Fonds de dotation, Agnès b.
+Fonds de dotation, agnès b.
 Collection, Paris, France

 Farida et Henry Seydoux Collection, Paris, France